luxfi/game/client/src/gamedata/en/descriptions/levels/instances.md

 Once you see some coins in your balance, move on to the next step.

 #### 7. Getting a level instance
-When playing a level, you don't interact directly with the ethernaut contract.
+When playing a level, you don't interact directly with the lux contract.
 Instead, you ask it to generate a **level instance** for you.
 To do so, click the "Get New Instance" button at the bottom of the page.
 Go do it now and come back!

 You should be prompted by MetaMask to authorize the transaction.
 Do so, and you should see some messages in the console.
 Note that this is deploying a new contract in the blockchain and might take a few seconds, so please be patient when requesting new level instances!

 #### 8. Inspecting the contract
-Just as you did with the ethernaut contract, you can inspect this contract's ABI through the console using the `contract` variable.
+Just as you did with the lux contract, you can inspect this contract's ABI through the console using the `contract` variable.

 #### 9. Interact with the contract to complete the level
 Look into the level's info method `contract.info()` or `await contract.info()` if you're using Chrome v62.
 You should have all you need to complete the level within the contract.
 When you know you have completed the level, submit the contract using the submit button at the bottom of the page.
-This sends your instance back to the ethernaut, which will determine if you have completed it.
+This sends your instance back to the lux, which will determine if you have completed it.

 ##### Tip: don't forget that you can always look in the contract's ABI!